Your responsibilities when staff are in service

 AVC benefit statements

 5.4.6 The AVC providers will produce a benefit statement for each member that includes a statutory money purchase illustration (SMPI).
 The SMPI gives the member the value of their AVC fund and an illustration of the projected retirement income that the fund will give them.
-Scottish Widows and Standard Life send the benefit statements to members’ home addresses, but Equitable Life (whose scheme is now closed to new members) send the benefit statements to MyCSP to mail to members.
+Scottish Widows and Standard Life (whose scheme is now closed to new members) send the benefit statements to members’ home addresses, but Equitable Life (whose scheme is also closed to new members) send the benefit statements to the Scheme Administrator (MyCSP) to mail to members.

 5.4.7 Members of alpha are able to pay an additional contribution to buy an EPA portion of the pension.
 This portion can be paid (without any early payment reduction) before a member’s NPA.
 They can choose from a selection of EPA options, each with a different level of contribution attached to it.